Instructions for Visiting Astronomers

 - AO observations with thick cloud are not allowed due to the high risk of damaging the Avalanche Photo Diodes.

 - If SEQ.NGS.USELASTSKY is set to 'F' you need to be sure that the sky position chosen (by default 4 arcseconds East and 4 arcseconds North) is free of stars.
 Otherwise, damage to the APDs may result.
 The offset values can be changed.

 - The bright magnitude limit of AO stars is R=0.2.

 - The bright magnitude limit of Slit Viewer guide stars is H=0 and H=-2, respectively for AO and NoAO.

 Visitor gas cells are not accepted.
-Only the two installed gas cells can be used for simultaneous wavelength calibration.
+Only the two installed gas cells can be used for simultaneous wavelength calibration (SGC and N2O).

 A data reduction cookbook does not yet exist for the upgraded CRIRES.
 For data reduction using the original CRIRES pipeline a cookbook is available on the manuals page here